LinkedIn Profile Optimisation: The Perfect Companion to Your CV

 Why LinkedIn matters for job seekers

-Over 90% of recruiters use LinkedIn as their primary sourcing tool.
+LinkedIn's Global Recruiting Trends report found that over 90% of recruiters use LinkedIn as their primary sourcing tool.
 They search for candidates using keywords, and LinkedIn's algorithm ranks profiles based on relevance.
 A sparse or outdated profile means you are invisible to opportunities you never even knew existed.

 The headline formula